Fast strategies in biased Maker--Breaker games: Introduction

 \begin{theorem} [\cite{K}, Theorem 1] Maker can win the $(1:b)$ Hamilton Cycle game played on $E(K_n)$ in at most $14n$ moves, for every $b\leq \left(1-\frac{30}{\ln^{1/4}n}\right)\frac{n}{\ln n}$, for large enough $n$. \end{theorem}

-On the other hand, looking at the prospects of Breaker to postpone Maker's win, we can move away from the obvious lower bound in both Perfect Matching and Hamilton Cycle.
+On the other hand, looking at the prospects of Breaker to postpone Maker's win, we can move away from the obvious lower bound in both Perfect Matching game and Hamilton Cycle game.